-The Ontario Science Centre is full of hands-on opportunities to learn, from kinetic sculptures crafted by artist George Rhoads to simulated ecosystems from around the world to the Pipe Dreams art installation by Bruce Shapiro.
-Young children will love getting their energy out at the Cohon Family Nature escape, while older kids will be fascinated by the human anatomy gallery and the collection of science-themed arcade games, not to mention the Space Hall and planetarium.
+The Ontario Science Centre is full of interactive learning opportunities, from kinetic sculptures crafted by artist George Rhoads to simulated ecosystems from around the world to the Pipe Dreams art installation by Bruce Shapiro.
+Young children will love getting their energy out at the Cohon Family Nature escape.
+At the same time, older kids will be fascinated by the human anatomy gallery and the collection of science-themed arcade games, not to mention the Space Hall and planetarium.

 Where to eat nearby: Find plant-based treats for the whole family at Fennel Eatery, just a short walk from the Royal Ontario Museum, including a pay-by-weight salad bar and comfort food dishes that help you eat your vegetables.
 Or have a side of delicious coffee shop fare at the MakerBean Cafe at the Ontario Science Centre.
-They pair dishes like pastries, soups and salads with 3D printer workshops and a selection of souvenirs built with lasers and other tech.
+They pair dishes like pastries, soups and salads with 3D printer workshops and souvenirs built with lasers and other tech.

 Here in Toronto, you don't have to pay much or plan a big excursion to have a wonderful day outside.
 Take the ferry to Toronto Islands and let your children explore the stunning nature on these safe, quiet beaches of Lake Ontario.
 With tons of waterfront parks within walking distance of downtown, enjoying a low-budget picnic on the shore is easy.
 Plus, most of Toronto’s parks feature splash pads, jungle gyms and trails for active kids to get that energy out.

 Where to eat nearby: Carousel Cafe inside the Centre Island amusement park is a perennial favourite for families with a fresh blend of kid-friendly treats and menu items the adults can get excited about too.

 Go back in time at Black Creek Pioneer Village